 The engine is the element that propels the car.
 Obviously the wheels are connected to the road, and so the way the power is transmitted to the road will handling as a whole.
 Keep in mind, the behaviour of the car can change when driving over snow or ice.

-“If you look at Honda’s lineup, the majority of the vehicles are FWD models, but there is the option of AWD on vehicles like the CR-V and the Pilot, while others like the Ridgeline offer it as standard,” says Patrick Aceto, General Sales Manager at St-Basile Honda.
+“If you look at Honda’s lineup, the majority of the vehicles are FWD models, but there is the option of AWD on vehicles like the CR-V and the Pilot, while others like the Ridgeline offer it as standard,” says a sales representative from Brockville Honda.

 On a FWD vehicle, the front wheels are the only ones receiving power and engine torque.
 The rear wheels are guided by the front wheels like, for example, a tricycle.